 How can I get involved?

-The concert will take place Wednesday, November 15, 2017 and there are several ways to get involved:
+The concert takes place in the fall each year and there are several ways to get involved:

 - Volunteer for the day of the event